MayakaApps/ComposeWindowStyler/README.md

 This library is distributed under the MIT license.

-## Contribution
+## Contributing

-All contributions are welcomed.
-If you reporting an issue, please use the issue template.
+All contributions are welcome.
+If you are reporting an issue, please use the provided template.
 If you're planning to contribute to the code, please open an issue first describing what feature you're planning to add or what issue you're planning to fix.
-This will allow better discussion and coordination of efforts.
-You can also check any open issues for bugs/features that needs to be fixed/implemented.
+This allows better discussion and coordination of efforts.
+You can also check open issues for bugs/features that needs to be fixed/implemented.

 ## Acknowledgements
 * [flutter_acrylic](https://github.com/alexmercerind/flutter_acrylic): This library is heavily based on flutter_acrylic